 5. Frozen Pipe Slush

-Protect your home from this disaster by hiring a plumber twice a year: once to disconnect the water supply lines before you leave and again to reconnect everything when you return.
+You’ll want to protect your home from this disaster by hiring a plumber twice a year: once to disconnect the water supply lines before you leave and again to reconnect everything when you return.
 When disconnecting the main water valve and supply lines, the plumber should also completely drain the water heater.
 You’ll also want to leave your faucets open and flush the toilets to remove as much water possible from the pipes.

 6. Refrigerator Meltdown